 We advise all patients that fly-in for surgery to spend at least the first night after their procedure in a local hotel or after-care facility, thus ensuring convenience for any required medical attention.
 In the days that follow we will see you post-operatively and, depending upon the procedures that have been performed, you may return home within a few days.
 In the event that you require any medical attention after returning home, we will refer you to a local physician for a check-up.
 Your health and safety remain our number one priority.
 We look forward to meeting you and assisting in your care.

 For travel outside the U.S. please contact your perspective Bureau of Consular Affairs for assistance on obtaining a travel visa.
 Please allow ample time approximately 2-4 weeks prior to your procedure for paperwork to be processed by the U.S. State Department and your government consulate.
 Please call if you need assistance with this process or click the link below for travel.state.gov .

 Having voice surgery and finding the right surgeon to perform your procedure can be stressful.
 Worry over privacy need not be part of the experience.
 We have designed a program that will allow you to determine the best options available to you from the comfort of your home.
 The majority of paperwork, authorizations, and initial consultation can be done over the web, telephone, and fax.
-When it is time to meet with Dr. Gupta and Dr. Hamilton, this can be done in a "closed office" environment after-hours or on the weekends to accommodate your needs.
+When it is time to meet with the doctors, this can be done in a "closed office" environment after-hours or on the weekends to accommodate your needs.